simonlovgren/open-BF720/README.md

 # open-BF720
 Solution for automatic sync of weight measurements from a Beurer BF 720 scale.

+##

+## Description

 Application will sync measurements from the scale at a predefined rate (Cron schedule).
 Measurements are stored by the application in a file on the RPI.
 Synced measurements can be retreived using the application REST API.

+**NOTE**:
+_A reverse proxy is only required if your are planning on using host names / domain names for access.
+Otherwise `IP:PORT` will work fine without it._

 ![alt text](images/architecture.png)